alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 As you can guess, the lesson of Bob's sleep apnea stayed with me.
 When I returned home that weekend, I was on a mission.

-First, I replaced the old sneakers that hurt my feet.
-Then, came organizing the messy closet and garage I couldn't stand to look at each day.
-Next, was replacing my tattered, uncomfortable desk chair with a sleek mesh task chair.
+I replaced the old sneakers that hurt my feet each day.
+I organized my messy closet and garage that bugged me each morning.
+The tattered, uncomfortable desk chair?
+Replaced with a sleek, mesh task chair that improved my posture.

-At work, I refactored a huge section of code that made me cry each time I opened the file.
-I even spoke to my boss and got out of a couple pointless meetings each week.
+At work, I refactored a huge section of code that made me cringe each time I worked on it.
+I spoke to my boss and got out of a couple pointless meetings each week.

-Why did I put this off, when it was so easy to remove?
+When it was done, I felt *relieved*.
+Why had I put all this off, when it was so simple to remove?
 There was nothing to dread.
 Just like squishing a bug.

 Once you see crap in this light, it isn't hard to make changes.
 Here are some tips I found helpful:

 1. **Question Everything** - Every time something annoys you, make a conscious effort to decide if it's within your control.
 You don't have to fix it in that moment.
 Just acknowledge the fact that you are choosing to put up with this torment.
 This avoids letting it merge into your life.